greenelab/meta-review/manuscript.md

 Open writing presents new opportunities for scholarly communication.
 Though it is still valuable to have versioned drafts of a review manuscript with digital identifiers, journal publication may not be the terminal endpoint for collaborative manuscripts.
 After releasing the first version of our collaborative review [@tJKvnIaZ], 14 new contributors have updated the manuscript (Figure @fig:contrib) and existing authors continue to discuss new literature, [creating a living document](https://github.com/greenelab/deep-review/).
-The Manubot system can also facilitate open research [@11cb5HXoY] in addition to review articles.

 Our process represents an early step toward open massively collaborative reviews, and there are certainly aspects that can be improved.
 We invite the scientific community to adapt and build upon our experience and open software.